Goals for an unpredictable world

 Where goals come from

-Each scope proposes cycle goals as investment pitches.
-The scope above acts as investment board.
+Scales with maturity.
+Founder-led early on, progressing to team-pitched as domain ownership grows.
+At maturity: each scope proposes cycle goals as investment pitches, the scope above acts as investment board.
 Varies.
 Cascaded top-down, bottom-up, or bidirectional depending on implementation.
 Leadership selects pitches at the betting table.
 Anyone can pitch, but leadership decides.
-Cascaded top-down.
-Leadership sets company Rocks, departments derive theirs.

 How progress is tracked